Environment Configuration

 cmake >= 3.31

-lcov if you want to do code coverage.
+lcov/gcovr if you want to do GNU code coverage, llvm-XX if you want to do clang/LLVM code coverage.

 Compiler Support

-LIBRA comes with an internal set of diagnostics targeted at GCC 12, icc 18, and clang-16.
+LIBRA comes with an internal set of diagnostics targeted at GCC 12, icx 2025, and clang-21.

 Important